PopDorianDumitru/Deliver-Now/README.md

 ## About The Project

 The app makes it easy for a delivery company to manage its orders by giving each driver their own window in which they can see the closest orders or the orders on their respective streets.
-The company will have a main window in which it can see every delivery that needs to be made and the ones which have already been made.
-Both the driver's window and the companies window are updated in real-time with the help of the Observer design pattern.
+The company will have a main window in which it can see every delivery that needs to be made and the ones that have already been made.
+My adherence to Object-Oriented Programming principles and layered architecture ensures a reliable repository for data management and a service that efficiently delivers essential information to the users.
 There is also a simple map available to the company where the deliveries which haven't been finished are placed in terms of their coordinates.
+I am also using the power of the Observer design pattern to ensure both drivers and the company have up-to-the-minute insights into delivery statuses and locations.

 For this application I respected the principles of OOP and layered architecture, by using a repository, which keeps track of the packages and only has CRUD operations and a service, which uses the information from the repository to deliver important information to the users.
 The GUI was built using the Qt Framework, which is known for its cross-platform capabilities.